naorhajaj/React_project/README.md

 - Regular Users: Regular users can view and search for business cards but cannot create or edit them.
 - Admin Users: Admin users have full access to all features, including managing users and their permissions.

+#### User Editing

+- Edit Profile: Users can edit their profile information, including their name, contact details, and other relevant information.
+- Save Changes: Users can save the changes made to their profile information.

 ### Header and Footer

 - The app includes a header and footer section that provide consistent navigation and branding throughout the application.